MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-1-scc.md

 - **A predefined health state**
 - **The time of last health state update**

-Only users enrolled in Mobile Application Management (MAM) send health state data.
+Only users enrolled in Mobile Application Management send health state data.
 If end users want to stop sending data, they can sign out of their organization account in the protected applications.
 Similarly, administrators can stop data transmission by removing the Windows Security Connector from Microsoft Intune.

-#### Intune App Protection Policy (APP)
+#### Intune app protection policies
-Intune App Protection Policy (APP) can secure organizational data and ensure the client device is healthy.
+Intune app protection policies help secure organizational data and ensure the client device is healthy.
 It also can perform additional client health verification via Windows Security Center.
 This includes designating the Windows Security Center risk level for allowing end users to access corporate resources and setting up tenant-based connector to Microsoft Intune for Windows Security Center.

 - **Apps**: Select the apps you want to target app protection policies.
 For this feature set, these apps are blocked or selectively wiped based on device risk assessment from your chosen Mobile Threat Defense vendor.

-- **Health Checks**: Below *Device conditions*, as you can see in **Image Below**, use the drop-down box to select **Max allowed device threat level**.
+- **Health Checks**: Below *Device conditions* use the drop-down box to select **Max allowed device threat level**.

 :::image type="content" alt-text="Health Check -- App protection policy for Windows." source="./media/securing-data-edge-for-business/securing_data_edge_for_business1.png" lightbox="./media/securing-data-edge-for-business/securing_data_edge_for_business1.png":::